gileck/book-reader-app/files/PARSER-SCRIPT-GUIDE.md

 3. **Select your folder** from the list (shows which have existing output)

+4. **Choose mode** based on your needs:
+   - Testing? → `parse-only`
+   - Production upload? → `parse-upload-images`

-4. **Clear cache if needed** (optional):
+5. **Clear cache if needed** (optional - only shown for parsing modes):
-   - Prompted only in interactive mode
+   - Prompted only when you select a parsing mode
    - Choose "Clear ALL" or "From step-X onwards"
    - Useful when debugging specific steps

-5. **Choose mode** based on your needs:
-   - Testing? → `parse-only`
-   - Production upload? → `parse-upload-images`

 6. **Copy the suggested command** shown upfront (before operations start) for future reruns
    - The command will have correct paths based on your current directory